dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryOptimization.md

     </tbody>
 </table>

 ## Using the Statistics Views  {#stats}

-You can query these two system views for key metrics about tables that will help you to understand the characteristics of the tables in your queries.
+In addition to looking at the query execution plan, you can query two system views for key metrics about tables; these metrics will help you to understand the characteristics of the tables in your queries.

+### Table Statistics View

 The `SYS.SYSTABLESTATISTICS` table contains row count and total size information for each table: